 I am an Assistant Professor with the Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto and an Honorary Senior Lecturer with the School of Pharmacy and Charles Perkins Centre at the University of Sydney.
-My research explores industry partnerships in health and healthcare and the implications for health information, healthcare delivery and scientific evidence.
+I am a fellow with the WHO’s Collaborating Centre for Governance, Accountability, and Transparency in the Pharmaceutical Sector.
+My research explores industry influence in health and healthcare and the implications for health information, healthcare delivery and scientific evidence.

 Education and experience

 I served as a Postdoctoral Fellow under the mentorship of Professor Lisa Bero at the Charles Perkins Centre at The University of Sydney where I held a Postdoctoral Fellowship from the Canadian Institutes of Health Research (CIHR).
 I am a member of the Evidence Policy and Influence Collaborative, which is focused on multidisciplinary studies of corporate and other influences on scientific research and health policies.

 I was awarded my PhD in Nursing from the University of California, San Francisco in the innovative Nursing, Health Policy program under the supervision of Dr. Ruth Malone, an internationally-recognized expert in the activities of the tobacco industry.
 My dissertation was the first in-depth exploration of the relationships between nurses and medically-related industry and was funded by the Canadian Institutes of Health Research and the Agency for Healthcare Research and Quality.